zakilive/iot-cloud-riot/README.md

 Start the application with ```python3 mqtt_subscriber_client_with_sql.py```

 ### Regarding the MQTT message subscriber client
-  1. It save data in the database
+  1. It saves temperature data and datetime in the database
-  2. Also show updates of saving from terminal
+  2. Show temperature data from broker in real time that published from sensor node
-  3. Show temperature got from broker in real time
+  3. Show updates during saving data in database

 ## Elastic IP Creation: